JosiahDanger/TheTea/README.md

 # TheTea
 Bare-bones desktop tea timer app built with Avalonia.

+I find that when I am brewing tea, I often become occupied with another task, and subsequently forget to remove the tea bag from my mug.
+I chose to develop this app in order to solve this problem.
+In doing so, I saw an opportunity to teach myself Avalonia and ReactiveUI / ReactiveX.

 # Existing Features
 - App theme adapts automatically to that of your operating system.
 - Audio output: